pantelis-kan/Project-2020/README.md

 The program describes the development of search and clustering algorithms of properly patterned images in vector form.
 The search was performed with the LSH algorithm based on the Manhattan metric (L1), as well as the random projection algorithm in the hypercube for the same metric.
 Taking as input vector q and integers N and R, the program returns:

-a) The nearest neighbor to q,
+- The nearest neighbor to q,
-b) The N nearest neighbors to q and
+- The N nearest neighbors to q and
-c) The vectors within radius R from q (range search).
+- The vectors within radius R from q (range search).

 For the clustering algorithm, the initialization k-means ++ was used.
 With the